jenishmonpara/AssistantAnalyst/README.md

 * Deploying the project.
 * Predicting price as a weighted average of all models.
 I am considering tuning the weights using reinforcement learning.
 * Incorporating more features such as sentiment analysis.

+## Common bugs
+* Somewhere in mid-July 2021 yahoo finance withdrew its financial data service streaming, to overcome it try yfinance library.
+However note that yfinance is not a supported source in pandas-datareader
+* To generate requirements.txt, use "pipreqs ./" in local terminal.
+Incase it already exists, update it using "pipreqs ./ --force"
+* If you are hosting your app on Heroku free hosting service, replace "tensorflow" with "tensorflow-cpu" inside the requirements.txt or else, Heroku will throw an error "compiled slug size : file size too large (max 500 M)".
+* Happy Debugging :P